 These beans are often used in Vegetarian Burgers as the texture is quite ‘meaty’.
 You’ll also often see them utilised a lot in traditional Mexican and South American cuisines.

-In India, Red Kidney Beans are often prepared in a simple home-style gravy and served with Rice.
-One of the most famous dishes is Punjabi Rajma Chawal, along with Dal Makhani, which uses the kidney beans to give a rich and creamy texture.
+In India, some of the most famous dishes using Red Kidney Beans are Punjabi Rajma Chawal, along with Dal Makhani, which uses the kidney beans to give a rich and creamy texture.

 Like most beans, you can buy them dried or canned.
 The dried beans will need soaking for a minimum of 5 hours or preferably overnight before cooking.